 To understand more about the different types of malware you can read more here.

 Not every hacker hides in a basement wearing a hoodie.
 Infosec consultants are working professionals hired to “hack”(or what we like to say, find vulnerabilities in) websites.
 This process is known as penetration testing where explicit terms and conditions are drafted to ensure that the consultant has every right to test your system legally.

-The engagement usually ends off with a report or debrief to the management and it may also include the assistance of fixing the security bugs.
+The engagement usually ends with a report or debrief to the management and it may also include assistance of fixing security bugs.

 Domain Name, your personal data is at risk

-In my previous post, I discussed the considerations before starting a website which includes your domain name.
+In my previous post, I discussed the considerations before starting a website that includes your domain name.